 Previous FortneyScott COVID-19 Weekly Briefings:

-View FS November 9 Employer Briefing – FortneyScott’s attorneys will cover; what post-election changes are likely in the response to the COVID resurgence and the prospects of a broader re-opening; the likelihood of a COVID relief bill, and action on ACA, minimum wage, and beyond; how Corporate America is addressing workforce diversity and inclusion training and other diversity issues; and, the latest developments at DOL, Wage & Hour, OFCCP, OSHA, and EEOC.
+View FS November 9 Employer Briefing – FortneyScott’s attorneys discuss what post-election changes are likely in the response to the COVID resurgence and the prospects of a broader re-opening; the likelihood of a COVID relief bill, and action on ACA, minimum wage, and beyond; how Corporate America is addressing workforce diversity and inclusion training and other diversity issues; and, the latest developments at DOL, Wage & Hour, OFCCP, OSHA, and EEOC.

-View FS October 19 Employer Briefing – FortneyScott’s attorneys will cover; problems confronting employers and workers as they slowly return to pre-COVID 19 activities while Congress fails to provide assistance; corporate responses to BLM protests and the Trump Administration’s counter to anti-racism and affirmative action; and, important legal and agency developments, including the most recent Executive Order for federal contractors, and the latest developments involving EEOC and DOL’s agencies, including the Wage and Hour Division, OSHA and OFCCP.
+View FS October 19 Employer Briefing – FortneyScott’s attorneys cover problems confronting employers and workers as they slowly return to pre-COVID 19 activities while Congress fails to provide assistance; corporate responses to BLM protests and the Trump Administration’s counter to anti-racism and affirmative action; and, important legal and agency developments, including the most recent Executive Order for federal contractors, and the latest developments involving EEOC and DOL’s agencies, including the Wage and Hour Division, OSHA and OFCCP.

-View FS September 21 Employer Briefing – FortneyScott’s attorneys will cover; problems confronting employers and workers as they slowly return to pre-COVID 19 activities while Congress fails to provide assistance; corporate responses to BLM protests and the Trump Administration’s counter to anti-racism and affirmative action; and, important legal and agency developments, including the most recent Executive Order for federal contractors, and the latest developments involving EEOC and DOL’s agencies, including the Wage and Hour Division, OSHA and OFCCP.
+View FS September 21 Employer Briefing – FortneyScott’s attorneys discuss problems confronting employers and workers as they slowly return to pre-COVID 19 activities while Congress fails to provide assistance; corporate responses to BLM protests and the Trump Administration’s counter to anti-racism and affirmative action; and, important legal and agency developments, including the most recent Executive Order for federal contractors, and the latest developments involving EEOC and DOL’s agencies, including the Wage and Hour Division, OSHA and OFCCP.